CBD Hemp Terpenes and Their Benefits

 • Appetite suppressant

-Terpinolene is an abundant terpene found throughout nature in many different fruits, herbs, flowers, and trees.
+Terpinolene is an abundant terpene found throughout nature in many different fruits and herbs, including cumin, apple, pine, rosemary, tea tree oil, and sage.
 It has a unique sweet, earthy, herbal aroma with floral and citrus undertones.

-Aromatic Profile: Aromatic pine-like, sweet citrus and floral tones associated to flavors from nutmeg, tea tree, lilac, apples, and cinnamon.
+Aromatic Profile: Aromatic pine-like, sweet citrus and floral tones associated with flavors from nutmeg, tea tree, lilac, apples, and cinnamon.

 • Naturally calming anti-stress